 Moderate hepatic impairment did not result in a reduced rate or extent of parecoxib conversion to valdecoxib.
-In patients with moderate hepatic impairment (Child-Pugh Class B), treatment should be initiated at the lowest recommended dose of parecoxib and the maximum daily dose should be reduced to 40 mg since valdecoxib exposures were more than doubled (130%) in these patients.
+In patients with moderate hepatic impairment (Child-Pugh Class B), treatment should be initiated at the lowest recommended dose of Dynastat and the maximum daily dose should be reduced to 40 mg since valdecoxib exposures were more than doubled (130%) in these patients.

-Patients with severe hepatic impairment have not been studied and therefore the use of parecoxib in patients with severe hepatic impairment is contraindicated (see section 4.2 and section 4.3).
+Patients with severe hepatic impairment have not been studied and therefore the use of Dynastat in patients with severe hepatic impairment is contraindicated (see section 4.2 Posology and method of administration and section 4.3 Contraindications).